hot dog buns

 The rolls are baked very close together, keeping the sides soft, much like sliced bread.
 This makes them amenable to buttering, toasting and grilling.

-So there you have it.
 You get the benefits of a grilled cheese, and a stable base for all manner of regional hot dogs.
+These are also great for lobster rolls.